sylvernbrown/azure-dns-1/README.md

 <p>
-23) Then, navigate to <strong>Account lockout threshold properties</strong> and decide on a maximum threshold for consecutive login attempts, for this example it's set at 10.<br />
+23) If we navigate back to PowerShell in dc-1, and enter "ipconfig /flushdns" the DNS cache will clear and look to the DNS server for domain verification.<br />
   <br />
 <img src="https://i.imgur.com/R2K1ZsR.png" height="80%" width="100%" alt="Disk Sanitization Steps"/> <br />